 Our two rooms combined into an 1,800 sqft apartment.
 We had two living rooms, a dining room, three bathrooms, two bedrooms and a kitchen.
 While I initially didn’t think it was necessary for us to have a suite since we would spend most of our time outside or in the club lounge, it was actually very nice to have so much space and a place to hang out while we waited for everyone to get ready before an outing.

-Despite the very nice rooms, our stay at the Grand Hyatt Singapore was marred by a series of problems.
+Our stay at the Grand Hyatt Singapore was marred by a series of problems.
 First, there was the issue of our second room not being ready on that first day.
 Apparently, some ultra-elite guest had decided to extend check-out to 10 PM.
-However, they didn’t tell us this – throughout the day, I kept getting different timelines for when our room would be ready: 2 PM, 4 PM, 7 PM, then finally 11 PM, when everyone had given up and gone to sleep.
+However, they didn’t tell us this.
+Throughout the day, I kept getting different timelines for when our room would be ready.

 Aside from the restaurant and club lounge, I was disappointed by the service at the Grand Hyatt Singapore.
 The problem seems to be trickling down from management.
 The only time I ever saw them take responsibility, try to fix something, or even respond to my request for an update on the room situation was when I contacted the Hyatt Twitter team.
-I wouldn’t stay at the Grand Hyatt Singapore again, but I will give them credit for providing a generous room upgrade, along with excellent club lounge and breakfast benefits.
+I don’t know if I would stay at the Grand Hyatt Singapore again.
+I will give them credit for providing a generous room upgrade, along with excellent club lounge and breakfast benefits.

 Subscribe to Blog via Email